 JOINT STATEMENT with The Hon Paul Fletcher, Minister for Families and Social Services

-Minister for Families and Social Services, Paul Fletcher, and Assistant Minister for Disability Services, Sarah Henderson, jointly announced a new ‘psychosocial disability stream’ for the landmark scheme during World Mental Health Day.
+Minister for Families and Social Services, Paul Fletcher, and Assistant Minister for Social Services, Housing and Disability Services, Sarah Henderson, have announced the opening of the National Disability Insurance Scheme (NDIS) Information, Linkages and Capacity Building (ILC) new grant round.

 Mr Fletcher said the ILC grants were a fundamental aspect of the NDIS, designed to empower people with disability to access their community and achieve their goals.

 “These grants of up to $19.9 million in 2018-19 focus on investment for organisations run by, and for, people with disability,” Mr Fletcher said.